 Finding the Best Places to Retire Since 2006!

-Overview: Yuma is in the very southwestern tip of Arizona and for many years was a busy crossing point and ferry stop on the Colorado River.
-In 1849, up to 80,000 people passed through Yuma on their way to the California gold fields.
+Yuma is in the very southwestern tip of Arizona and for many years was a busy crossing point and ferry stop on the Colorado River.
+In 1849, nearly 80,000 people passed through Yuma on their way to the California gold fields.

-These days this desert city is primarily a tourist and "snowbird" destination and tends to come alive during the winter months.
-The downtown is attractive and has government buildings, a small museum, a couple of wineries, restaurants, pottery shops and cafes.
+These days this desert city is primarily a tourist and "snowbird" destination that comes alive during the winter months.
+The attractive historic downtown has a museum, wineries, restaurants, galleries, cafes and government buildings.
 Shopping and dining options are plentiful.
-The Yuma Art Center brings a bit of culture, and the Paradise Casino has a bar, a restaurant and entertainment (which may include karaoke nights and boxing).
-Festivals include the Territorial River Regatta, Caballeros de Yuma Colorado River Crossing Balloon Festival and the Spirit of Yuma Military Festival.
+The Yuma Art Center hosts theater productions and musical acts.
+Lute's Casino receives rave reviews.
+Festivals include the Territorial River Regatta and the Caballeros de Yuma Colorado River Crossing Balloon Festival.
 Residential real estate consists of ranch rambler and Mediterranean-style tract housing, gated communities and dozens of RV parks, many of which spill into the desert.

 Climate: Yuma is located in a desert climate and is, simply, very hot.
 Summer temperatures reach well into the 110s and last from May until September and October.
 Winters are warm and dry with average temperatures in the low 70s.